AkilaDissanayake/DocuQuery/README.md

 &nbsp;        cd DocuQuery\DocuQuery_App

+4.Open .env file and give your API key.
+(Otherwise resulb in runtime error in first run but you can input api key on app too)

-4.Install dependencies run below command in bash.
+5.Install dependencies run below command in bash.

 &nbsp;    pip install -r requirements.txt